DexterInd/GoPiGo3/Projects/Empathybot/README.md

 ![ GoPiGo ](https://github.com/DexterInd/GoPiGo/raw/master/Projects/Empathybot/Emotions.jpg)

-This folder contains the code you need to build Empathybot!

 # Details

 In this tutorial, we build a robot that responds to human emtions.
 We developed a Raspberry Pi Robot with the GoPiGo that will drive up to you, read your emotions, and then try to have a conversation with you, based on how you’re feeling.
 We will show you how you too can build your own DIY emotion-reading robot with a Raspberry Pi.